Which Type of Learner Are You?

 Below are some points to discuss the different learning methods and habits that relate to the three different types of learners.

 You like to remember what you see rather than hear.
-You enjoy reading and writing, and exploring colours.
+Reading, writing, and exploring colours are enjoyable to you.
 You tend to create mind maps to plan or research something.
 Diagrams, charts, and pictures help you to put everything into perspective in order to gain a greater understanding.
 The majority of visual learners prefer to have a love for art more than music.

 University gave me a greater understanding of my learning style as I was able to have more control on how to learn in my independent study time.